sopra-fs24-group-22/Let-Them-Cook/README.md

 ### Chef Screen

 Here users can view all chefs that are on the platform.
-They can also click on the name of the chef and see all the recipes they have created.
+Users can give each other ratings and they can also click on the name of the chef and see all the recipes they have created.

 ![Chef Screen](img/chef.png)